-[Editor’s note: this review was made possible with the support of our partners at Ultimaxx that provided a Camera for this review.
+[Editor’s note: this review was made possible with the support of our partners at Ultimaxx that provided the camera to us for this article.
 For more details about Ultimaxx check their full assortment at Best Buy.]

 The Canon EOS 5DS is a very high-resolution DSLR camera with a full-frame sensor packed with a whopping 50.6 megapixels.
 This is not a camera for your average enthusiast, it is designed for a niche of photographers who need very high levels of fine detail in their images.